 I do not feel safe being in a classroom.
 Can I take my classes virtually?

 Widespread vaccinations within the UVA community will allow for a return to in-person academic instruction, without the strict limitations on spacing and capacity that we have had to employ this year.
 UVA expects that most classes will be offered in-person only, without a concurrent virtual option.
 Some small number of students or instructors may have unique circumstances that will make it impossible to return to in-person instruction on Grounds.
 The Provost’s Office is working with schools to develop accommodations for those unique situations

 Do I need to wear a face covering in the classroom?
 What about outside?

-Face coverings must be worn on Darden Grounds unless you qualify for an exemption according to the UVA face covering policy.
-Specific exemptions include:
+Face coverings must be worn on Darden Grounds unless you are fully vaccinated against COVID-19 or qualify for an exemption according to the UVA face covering policy.
+Additional specific exemptions for those who are not fully vaccinated include:

 - A person eating and drinking at a food and beverage establishment on University Grounds.